Thanks for arriving at this page. So, the big question… Who am I and what makes me tick?

 I am fully insured with Photoshield, via the Master Photographers Association.
 This not only covers the usual Public Liability aspects, such as if someone trips over my camera bag, or I damage someone’s property etc., but covers in the highly unlikely event that I were not to be able to attend (this has never happened in over 1450 Weddings since 1997), and if anything happens to the cameras, the memory cards or for any other reason should there be a problem with the photos.
 With every single photo shoot, weddings, portraiture, commercial etc., I treat them with 100% importance and commitment.
 Both my professional reputation and the happiness of my customers are at stake all the time.

 2 -Do you have references?

 I have hundreds of references both on and off line to view.
 The best place to see them is on the Keylight Facebook Page (Reviews).
 And I ask and encourage my customers to leave a review.
 I often receive Thank You cards and letters too, which is just lovely.
-Having covered over 1100 Weddings, and hundreds of portraiture shoots, you can imagine the number of reviews, comments and references I have.
+Having covered so many Weddings and portraiture shoots, you can imagine the number of reviews, comments and references I have.
 These are also dotted about on the photo gallery comments.

 3 – Can you show full sets of photos from one Wedding / many Weddings?

 Yes I can.
 I do this at every Wedding by creating a gallery of around 800-100 images to apply to my iPad, which gets passed around the Evening Reception.
 These can be seen on the Keylight Facebook Galleries page too.
 It is very important for me to show full sets of photos from hundreds of Weddings, because many photographers are known to pick a small handful of photos from each Wedding and try to convince the customer that they represent the whole day.

 4 – For Weddings, are there any hidden extras to be aware of?